Priest Guide for the Mists of Pandaria

 - Priests can use Daggers, Maces, Staves, and Wands.

-- PvP Power is a very useful stats for PvP Priests.
-It’s the same as Attack Power except that it boosts healing and damage and only Vs other players.
-Outside of PvP it’s useless, inside of PvP it’s almost as valuable as Int.
+- PvP Power (and Resilience) are useful stats for PvP Priests.
+PvP Power is the same as Attack Power except that it boosts healing and damage and only Vs other players.
+Outside of PvP it’s useless, inside of PvP it’s a solid stat.
+PvP Power was hit hard in patch 5.3. (see here.)

 - Haste is a generally good secondary stat for all Priests.